 I recommend 2-3 cheeses for 2-4 people, which is what I’m showcasing here.
 Keep in mind you can buy smaller portions of cheese, or always store the remainder for the next time your snack craving strikes.
 My motto is it’s always better to have extra than not enough.

-Savory Umami-Packed Components
+2. Savory Umami-Packed Components

 Natural umami flavor is described as that “meaty”, “savory”, or just indescribable deliciousness.
 It’s the fifth taste in addition to sweet, salty, bitter, and sour.

-One of my all-time favorite additions is roasted tomatoes.
 According to the Science of Cooking, tomatoes are high in the free form of glutamate, which provides a natural umami flavor.
 Roasted tomatoes have an intense flavor and they pair so well with cheeses and other goodies on this board.

-The roasted tomatoes on this board were purchased from Whole Food’s olive bar and I’ve got to say…they are amazing.
-You can also make your own.
-To incorporate other tomato-based components, try traditional tomato bruschetta, roasted tomato jam, or red pepper and tomato spread.
+The roasted tomatoes on this board were purchased from Whole Foods’ olive bar and I’ve got to say…they are amazing.
+You can also make your own as featured on our breakfast board.

 Another delicious option would be to add roasted mushrooms or mushroom bruschetta.
 Marinated artichokes are great, too!

-Crunchy and Salty
+2. Crunchy and Salty

 …ok, and maybe a little sour?
 There are a lot of items that can fall into this category.
-I am all about texture when it comes to creating the best vegetarian cheese board, well, and when it comes to salads…and just about anything.

 Adding a variety of textures keeps it interesting!

-Crunchy and salty additions include things like nuts – go for almonds, walnuts, pistachios, Marcona almonds…honestly, whatever you like and have on hand works!
+• Nuts – go for almonds, walnuts, pistachios, cashews, and Marcona almonds…honestly, whatever you like and have on hand works!

-Pickles and olives – marinated olives or straight out of the jar – are a wonderful addition, bringing in their saltiness and tang.
+• Pickles and olivesmarinated olives or straight out of the jar – are a wonderful addition, bringing in their saltiness and tang.

-There’s gotta be something fresh…
+3. There’s gotta be something fresh…

-Something to Dip or Spread
+4. Something to Dip or Spread

 This can go sweet or savory, too.
 I actually highly recommend you include one of each for the ultimate experience.